-Primary Trailhead: This route leaves from The Garden in Keene Valley; there is a small parking fee at the trailhead.
+Primary Trailhead (Phelps Trail): This route leaves from The Garden in Keene Valley; there is a small parking fee at the trailhead.
 Also, parking is limited and is usually full early on weekend mornings.
-On most busy weekends a shuttle bus brings hikers from the alternate parking at Marcy Field lot north of Keene Valley, but be aware that this is a long hike and one may return after the last bus.
 Leave Lake Placid on Rte 73, continue through Keene and into Keene Valley and turn right after the Ausable Inn and continue for 1.6 miles, the last 0.2 mile on a narrow dirt road.

-Second Trailhead: This route leaves from the Adirondack Loj.
+Second Trailhead (Marcy Trail): This route leaves from the Adirondack Loj.
 From the intersection of Rte 86 and Rte 73 in Lake Placid follow Rte 73 through Keene and Keene Valley, take a right onto Adirondack Loj Road – first right after the ski jumps.
 Follow to the end at the hiker parking area, where there is a fee to use the lot.